Harrisburg City Sd

 District-Level NCES Analysis

-Harrisburg City SD operates 12 public schools serving 6,404 students, placing it among the smaller districts in Pennsylvania.
-The school portfolio breaks down into 5 elementary, 3 other, 2 high, 2 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 6,187 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Dauphin County County.
+Harrisburg City Sd operates 12 public schools serving 6,404 students, placing it among the smaller districts in Pennsylvania.
+The school portfolio breaks down into 5 elementary, 3 combined, 2 high, 2 middle schools, a compact enough portfolio that families can compare every campus directly before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Dauphin County.

-Academic infrastructure includes 2 of 12 schools offering Advanced Placement (11 AP courses district-wide), a 427:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 59.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 2 of 12 schools offering Advanced Placement (11 AP courses district-wide), a 427:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 55.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 46.0% Hispanic or Latino, 44.7% African American, 2.7% White across the district's schools.
+Its most demographically mixed campus is Melrose Sch, with a diversity index of 64.1/100.

-Harrisburg Hs accounts for 21.7% of all Harrisburg City SD student enrollment
+Harrisburg Hs accounts for 21.0% of all Harrisburg City Sd student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Harrisburg City SD-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Harrisburg City Sd-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data